Details

 The Challenge

-Most hard lemonade lives in the same hemisphere — neon, loud, the first drink of the day.
-Bad Bunny on the speaker, sun still high, everyone's just gotten to the beach.
-That space is saturated and SWIG was never going to win it on volume.
-The brief asked for "summer relaxation," which on the surface sounds like every other can in the cooler.
-I wanted to find the version of summer nobody else was selling.
+The category is louder than it is differentiated.
+Every can sells the same five seconds of the first crack and the start of vacation.
+Bad Bunny on the speaker, sun still high, everyone's just reached the beach.
+It's saturated, and SWIG was never going to win it on volume.
+The brief said "summer relaxation" which is every other can in the cooler.
+The question wasn't how to look louder, rather what part of the day are we the only one in?

 The Approach